 Kate Crawford is a Principal Researcher at Microsoft Research New York City, a Visiting Professor at MIT's Center for Civic Media, and a Senior Fellow at NYU's Information Law Institute.
-Her research addresses the social impacts of big data, and she's currently writing a new book on data and power with Yale University Press.
+Her research addresses the social implications of large scale data, machine learning and AI.
+Recent publications address the topics of data discrimination, social impacts of artificial intelligence, predictive analytics and due process, ethical review for data science, and algorithmic accountability.

 Apart from the academic stuff, Kate has also written for The Atlantic, The New York Times and The New Inquiry.
 More on that below.